NHOrus/srwq-compilation/episode-12.md

 The call for everyone to be awestruck is followed, but probably not for the reasons Shuu intended.

-"....What the hell.
+"...What the hell.
 It just came out of nowhere!"
 Ibis hefts her beam cannons and aims them.
 "Permission to fire."

 "No!!"
 Arado screams over the comms.
 "That's the Granzon, the baddest mamma-jamma going!
 You don't want to start a fight with it!"